Apple on Tuesday said the company will start selling the new iPad in China starting Friday, July 20.

 Apple's move to cut prices on three of its four MacBook Air models could prove challenging to computer makers looking to cash in on the thin-and-light category with Windows-powered ultrabooks.

 In addition to patching seven critical vulnerabilities in Flash Player, Adobe also also released the "silent update" tool for OS X, and said it had prepped Flash for Mountain Lion by signing its code, a requirement if users are to install software downloaded from sources other than Apple's own Mac App Store.

 Google says it will warn users of its Gmail online email services when it suspects they may be targets of "state-sponsored" attacks.

 A near-record 81 percent of owners of Apple's newest iPad said that they were "very satisfied" with the tablet in a survey conducted by a market research firm last month.

 Google's Chrome passed Mozilla's Firefox in May to become the world's second-most-popular browser.

 Sotheby's will put some Apple history on the block next month, including one of only six working Apple-1 personal computers.

 Facebook may acquire Norwegian browser maker Opera Software, developer of the Opera and Opera Mini browsers for desktops and mobile phones, according to a report by U.K.-based technology website Pocket-lint.

 The hackers in charge of the Flashback botnet managed to generate $14,000 from their click fraud campaign, but have not been paid.

-Google yesterday patched 14 vulnerabilities in Chrome and handed out a record $47,500 in rewards to researchers.
+Google released Chrome 19, patched 20 vulnerabilities in the browser, and doled out $16,500 in bug bounties and rewards to independent researchers.